Deploying Stable Diffusion 3 Medium on Serverless GPUs

 Deploy serverless GPU applications on your AWS account

 Built with developer experience in mind, Tensorkube simplifies the process of deploying serverless GPU apps.
-In this guide, we will walk you through the process of deploying Stable Diffusion 3 Medium on your private cloud.
+In this guide,

 Deploying Stable Diffusion 3 Medium with Tensorfuse

-Each tensorkube deployment requires two things - your code and your environment (as a Dockerfile).
-While deploying machine learning models, it is beneficial if your model is also a part of your container image.
-This reduces cold-start times by a significant margin.
 To enable this, in addition to a FastAPI app and a dockerfile, we will also write code to download the model and place it in our image file.

 We will write a small FastAPI app that loads the model and generate images from text prompts.
-The FastAPI app will have three endpoints - /readiness
+The FastAPI app will have three endpoints - /readiness, /, and /generate.
+Remember that the /readiness endpoint is used by Tensorkube to check the health of your deployments.

 SD3-Medium is now ready to be deployed on Tensorkube.
 Navigate to your project root and run the following command: